nealbarshes/nealbarshes.github.io/PAD/index.md

 <br>
 <br>
 <br>
-Our hospital's vascular surgery experience began as part of the Baylor College of Medicine peripheral vascular surgery training program initiated by Dr. Michael E. DeBakey in the 1980s (K. Mattox, <i>The History of Surgery in Houston).
-It is currently the busiest VA vascular surgery service in the country.
-We serve a patient population with a more racial diversity than even the city of Houston as a whole.
-In total, our program's experience in limb salvage have put our surgical trainees at the 86th percentile for peripheral obstructive cases.
+Our hospital's vascular surgery experience began as part of the Baylor College of Medicine peripheral vascular surgery training program initiated by Dr. Michael E. DeBakey in the 1980s (K. Mattox, <i>The History of Surgery in Houston</i>).
+We currently have the highest-volume VA vascular surgery service in the country.
+We serve a patient population with a more diversity than even the city of Houston as a whole.
+Together with other rotations, our program's experience in limb salvage have put our surgical trainees at the 86th percentile for peripheral obstructive cases.
 <br>
 <br>
 <br>